Teodor92/interview-questions/questions/DotNet.md

-# .NET Interview questions
+# .
+NET Interview questions

-## 1. What is the .NET Core?
+## 1. What is the .
+NET Core?

 > I can partially answer it.
 > TODO

-## 2. What is difference between .NET Core and .NET Framework?
+## 2. What is difference between .
+NET Core and .
+NET Framework?

 > I can partially answer it.
 > TODO